ibm-cloud-docs/EventStreams/messagehub127.md

 <li>Bind your app to the service:</br>
 <code>ibmcloud service bind <var class="keyword varname">your_app_name</var> <var class="keyword varname">your_service_name</var></code>
 </li>
-<li>Verify that the VCAP_SERVICES environment variable is available in your application runtime.
-You can do this by running:</br>
+<li>Verify that the VCAP_SERVICES environment variable is available in your application runtime by running:</br>
  <code>ibmcloud app env <var class="keyword varname">your_app_name</var></code>.
 </li>
 <li>Pass these credentials to your application.
 You might need to restage your application for the changes to take effect.</li>